99.9%

 thirteen years and have not won a National

+League pennant in eleven years.
 Meanwhile, in San Diego former Cardinal

 Manager Mike Shildt, who parted the team after